namgungssi/lab-bonus/README.md

 # about
-this document is to get you started with developing applications for Node.js.
+This document is to get you started with developing applications for Node.js.

 # warning
-can get a little tricky, but don't be discouraged.
+Can get a little tricky, but don't be discouraged.

 "I’m really just the guy I talked about in the previous paragraph.
 I know a thing or two about developing backend web applications, but I’m still new to “real” JavaScript and still new to Node.js.
 I learned some of the more advanced aspects of JavaScript just recently.
 I’m not experienced.
 Which is why this is no “from novice to expert” book.
 It’s more like “from novice to advanced novice”.